niwyj7/Ensembles-Wind-Power-Prediction-Autogluon/README.md

 * **Robustness to Data Scarcity:** In rapidly expanding markets, there is often a lack of the long-term historical timelines required to train deep neural networks effectively.
 Tree-based models are significantly more robust when testing ideas with limited data.
 * **Mitigating the Curse of Dimensionality:** With high-dimensional meteorological data, the risk of overfitting increases as the data timeline shortens.
 Tabular tree structures handle these feature spaces more effectively than deep learning, which often requires vast datasets to generalise.
 * **Operational Efficiency:** This approach prioritises rapid inference and lower computational overhead, ensuring the pipeline remains practical for real-time grid balancing where "shallow" but high-performance ensembles often outperform over-parameterised models.
 * **Signal-to-Noise Ratio (SNR) & Granularity:** In wind power prediction, the inherent noise in meteorological data often limits the effectiveness of high-complexity deep models.
 Tree-based ensembles offer superior robustness and better capture the non-linear relationships at the specific spatial granularities used here.
+I opted to test lower-resolution regional aggregates.
+My results demonstrate that strategic feature engineering (regional means/std) can capture the essential spatial dynamics of a weather system without the need for the high-resolution "feature maps" and CNN.
+This achieves a superior balance between Signal-to-Noise Ratio (SNR) and computational efficiency.

 ### **Key Features**